Blogs and Content | RED BEAR Negotiation Company

 Getting something in return forces the other party to put some skin in the game, and it sends a message, “I’m not giving you something unless I get something back.”
 You reinforce the value of what you’re giving away by making them pay for it with a concession of their own, and you send a message that conceding is a two-way street.
 This also makes the other party think twice before asking for more.

-A common mistake people make is not understanding the true cost of negotiables lowers the profitability of your deal.
+A common mistake people make is not understanding that the true cost of negotiables lowers the profitability of your deal.